-Thus, the following remuneration regulations apply to the members of the Supervisory Board:
+Thus, the following remuneration regulations have applied to the members of the Supervisory Board since January 1, 2022:

-- > Each member of the Supervisory Board receives annual fixed basic remuneration of ε 100,000. - > The Chairman of the Supervisory Board receives double this amount and a Deputy Chairman receives one-and-ahalf times this amount. - > The members of the Audit Committee receive additional annual fixed remuneration of ε 40,000; the Audit Committee Chairman receives double this amount. - > Supervisory Board members who are members of one or more other Supervisory Board committees that have acted at least once a year receive additional annual fixed remuneration of ε 20,000 per committee, in the case of the Committee Chairman ε 40,000. - > The sum total of all remuneration plus remuneration for membership of Supervisory Boards and comparable supervisory bodies of Group companies must not exceed an amount of € 300,000 per calendar year and Supervisory Board member, regardless of the number of committee memberships and functions.
+- > Each member of the Supervisory Board receives annual fixed basic remuneration of ε 110,000. - > The Chairman of the Supervisory Board receives two-anda-half this amount and a Deputy Chairman receives one-and-a-half times this amount. - > The members of the Audit Committee receive additional annual fixed remuneration of ε 45,000; the Audit Committee Chairman receives double this amount. - > Supervisory Board members who are members of one or more other Supervisory Board committees that have acted

+- at least once a year receive additional annual fixed remuneration of ε 30,000 per committee, in the case of the Committee Chairman ε 60,000. - > The sum total of all remuneration plus remuneration for membership of Supervisory Boards and comparable supervisory bodies of Group companies must not exceed an amount of € 400,000 per calendar year and Supervisory Board member, regardless of the number of committee memberships and functions.